 How to actually keep up with a supplement stack

 A reminder that says "take magnesium" is not enough once your stack has timing, spacing, and cooldowns.
-Here is a simple system that treats each item as a live effect.
+A simple system treats each item as a live effect.

 If you take more than two or three supplements, a plain checklist stops working fast.
 The problem is not remembering to take things.
 It is remembering the timing: what you already took, when it kicks in, how long it lasts, and how long to wait before the next one.